NaikAayush/shiro-storage/docs/docs/intro.md

 <!-- A storage platform to upload files using only client and contract code - no web2 services necessary! -->

-A platform that helps you build decentralized apps which need to store files - of any kind.
+A platform for decentralized apps to store files - of any kind.

 You don't need to set up any "web2" APIs, services or daemons.
 All you need is a Solidity contract and a client that calls it.